Vermont Water Quality at a Glance

 Major Water Sources and Regional Systems

-• Lake Champlain System: Serves nearly 200,000 people across the Champlain Valley, including Burlington and surrounding communities, with comprehensive source water protection and advanced treatment capabilities.
+• Lake Champlain System: Serves nearly 200,000 people across the Champlain Valley, including Burlington and surrounding communities, with comprehensive source water protection and advanced treatment.
+The Burlington Vermont Supreme Court reinstated a 2025 PFAS lawsuit from a dairy farmer whose land was contaminated by AFFF foam runoff from Burlington International Airport.

 Clean Water Initiative Progress

-• Agricultural Partnership: The state’s water quality programs work closely with farmers to implement conservation practices, reducing nutrient runoff while supporting agricultural viability across Vermont’s rural landscape.
+• Agricultural Partnership: The state’s water quality programs work closely with farmers to implement conservation practices, reducing nutrient runoff while supporting agricultural viability.
+Act 36 (2023) banned PFAS-containing Class B firefighting foam, and Act 131 (January 2026) extends product restrictions to cleaning products, fluorinated containers, and dental floss.

-• Climate Resilience: Vermont’s water infrastructure improvements increasingly focus on flood resilience and extreme weather adaptation, responding to the state’s vulnerability to climate-related water quality challenges.
+• Climate Resilience: Vermont’s water infrastructure improvements increasingly focus on flood resilience and extreme weather adaptation following significant climate-related water quality challenges in recent years.
+Stay informed with our water alert news feed.

 Recommendations for Vermont Residents